ui5-community/wdi5/docs/usage.md

 The `Headless Testing Framework` extension installs the Firefox browser which allows you to use the wdi5 capabilities when working in SAP Business Application Studio.

 **Important:**
-Make sure you are using a Mozilla Firefox browser.
+Make sure you are configuring Mozilla Firefox as the target browser.
 Google Chrome is not supported.

 To enable the extension:

 1. Add the `Headless Testing Framework` extension to your dev space.
 This will install a Firefox driver in the dev space.

-2. Make sure that the wdio libraries in the `Dependencies` are updated to at least version 8:
+2. Make sure that the wdio libraries in the `devDependencies` are updated to at least version 8:

 ```json
 "devDependencies": {